ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 This does not include the `bstr`-wrapping, only the payload bytes.

 To minimize dependencies, the hash algorithm used for signing the COSE message SHOULD be the same as the algorithm used in the RFC3161 MessageImprint.
-However, this may not be possible if the timestamp requestor and the COSE message signer are different entities.
+However, this may not be possible if the timestamp requester and the COSE message signer are different entities.

 ## `3161-ctt` {#sec-tst-hdr-ctt}